-- A physical interface to the X.25 switch The MAX typically has a nailed connection to an X.25 switch via serial WAN, T1 or E1 PRI, or BRI.
+• A physical interface to the X.25 switch

+The MAX typically has a nailed connection to an X.25 switch via serial WAN, T1 or E1 PRI, or BRI.
 (X.25 PAD connections require a leased line or nailed ISDN connection.)
 The MAX supports only one physical connection for X.25 support.
-For details on configuring these interfaces, see Chapter 2, "Configuring the MAX for WAN Access." - A logical datalink to the X.25 DCE (defined in an X.25 profile) The MAX unit's logical link is usually a switched virtual circuit (SVC).
-See "Configuring the logical link to an X.25 switch" next. - Dial-in connections that use X.25 (defined in Connection profiles) The application layer of an X.25 connection may be a TCP/IP network connection or terminal emulation using X.25 PAD (Packet Assembler/Disassembler).
-See "Configuring X.25 IP connections" on page 5-7 and "Configuring X.25 PAD connections" on page 5-9.
+For details on configuring these interfaces, see Chapter 2, "Configuring the MAX for WAN Access."

+• A logical datalink to the X.25 DCE (defined in an X.25 profile)

+The MAX unit's logical link is usually a switched virtual circuit (SVC).
+See "Configuring the logical link to a X.25 switch" on page 6-2.

+Dial-in connections that use X.25 (defined in Connection profiles) The application layer of an X.25 connection may be a TCP/IP network connection or terminal emulation using X.25 PAD (Packet Assembler/Disassembler).
+See "Configuring X.25 IP connections" on page 6-7 and "Configuring X.25 PAD connections" on page 6-10.

-Configuring the logical link to an X.25 switch
+Configuring the logical link to a X.25 switch

-The logical data link between the MAX and a remote X.25 switch is defined in an X.25 profile.
-X.25 profiles are located below the Ethernet menu.
-They contain these parameters:
+A X.25 profile defines the logical data link between the MAX and a remote X.25 switch.
+The Ethernet menu contains X.25 profiles, with following parameters: